 In my home state of California, our licensing agency has a person called a licensing child care advocate.
 We actually have two, which is not a whole lot considering the size of California.

 This person can be an invaluable source as a go-between a provider and a licensing agency.
 In the past, I have reached out to the advocate assigned to my region of the state to inquire about regulations, licensing processes, etc. I just send her an email if it’s a non-urgent matter and she usually will get right back to me.

-So if you have a question that you would maybe not want to pose directly to your analyst, check to see if your state licensing or regulatory agency has a person that you can contact.
+So if you have a question that you might not want to pose directly to your analyst, check to see if your state licensing or regulatory agency has a person that you can contact.

 2. Child Care Resource (CCR)

 I have written before about how helpful it can be to a provider to become associated with their local Child Care Resource Center.
 Not only do they provide workshops, resource libraries, client referral services, and trainings, but they can also be another resource for a provider to provide insight into the licensing process and specific questions a provider may have.

 See if there is one near you or if you can reach a CCR remotely.